 You must also provide proof of the successful completion of ten (10) community service hours to your DUI attorney so that this information can be provided to the State Attorney’s Office.
 Community service hours are volunteer hours that you complete through a community organization of your choice.

 According to the State Attorney’s Office, these organizations may include a charity, a house of worship, or a school.
 Proof of community service hours must be turned in on the agency’s letterhead, signed by the person supervising the hours, and include the date and number of hours of service.
 You may not receive pay or compensation for the hours.

-You cannot pay for or “buyout” your community service hours.
+You cannot pay for or “buy out” your community service hours.
 You cannot donate money in exchange for hours.
-Hours must be completed after the date of offense for your charge.
+Hours must be completed after the date of the offense for your charge.

 Comparison with other DUI Diversion Programs in Florida